priyamnagar/Replace_Background_opencv/README.md

 # Blue_Screen_opencv
-Replace blue and green screen background with an image
+Replace blue and green screen background with a background image.